lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       * What are dry-wood termites?
       * How you can check your home and garden for termites
     imageUrl: img/asking-termite-questions-2.jpg
-  - heading: Consumer Warning about Termite Inspections on the Gold Coast
-    text: >-
-      **Fake companies - no QBCC license**

-      Many pest control companies construct a website to make them look local but have their call centre in another city and don’t have the appropriate Queensland licenses.

-      (photo of QBCC cards)

-      All companies operating in Queensland need to have a QBCC license.
-Otherwise, you are engaging a subcontractor.
-If they don’t have a QBCC license, they can’t get insurance and shouldn’t be advertising that they do termite inspections and treatments.

-      **Free check offers - not licensed**

-      Some companies offer a free “termite check” and quickly suggest a dodgy, overpriced wooden box baiting system.
-These guys aren’t licensed or qualified.
-Often you need to sign a waiver to say you are accepting a ‘check’, not an inspection to the Australian Standards.

-      Read more ...
-    imageUrl: img/termite-licenses-queensland.png
   - text: >-
       The Australian Standards 3660.2 recommends that homeowners have a qualified pest control technician inspect their property for termites